How Creative Professionals Struggle with Mac/SMB File Sharing

 Phoenix Printing Plates Ltd.

-Experience the benefits of Acronis Access Connect with a free trial, available at http://www.acronis.com/en-us/mobility/mac-windows-compatibility/.
+Experience the benefits of Acronis Files Connect with a free trial, available at //www.acronis.com/en-us/mobility/mac-windows-compatibility/.
 It takes less than 10 minutes to download and install the software on a Windows server.
-See the difference Acronis Access Connect makes to the lives of Mac users and admins today.
+See the difference Acronis Files Connect makes to the lives of Mac users and admins today.